Comparison with Other Tools¶

 This is the oldest dashboard tool in Python I’m aware of.
 I think it hasn’t been adopted much because of poor visibility and documentation.
 To be fair I haven’t used it a lot and only discovered it after I created Bowtie.

-Not a Python library but is the gold standard.
+Not a Python library but is the gold standard in the R world.

 should try using shiny so I know what it’s like